BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 In the [User Accounts Dialog](@ref useraccountsdlg) it's possible to set up users to automatically become channel operators.

-To control a channel of type [classroom](@ref classroom) one has to be channel-operator to control who is allowed to transmit to the channel.
+As channel operator use the [Transmit Control](@ref transmitcontrolmenu) to toggle who can transmit to the channel.

 ## Subscriptions-Menu {#subscriptionsmenu}